Incident Runbooks

 Things deployed in the customer environment that are needed to run the business, such as applications, devices, interfaces, and locations. such as applications

-An entity type representing network devices or hardware components deployed in the customer environment that are monitored for performance and anomalies., interfaces
+An entity type representing network devices or hardware components deployed in the customer environment that are monitored for performance and anomalies., and interfaces

 A set of one or more indicators that have been correlated based on certain relationships, such as time, metric type, application affected, location, or network device. an associated runbook based on that source entity type.